-Like last year, the Korean tech giant has started to run its own Android 13-based One UI 5 Beta program for eligible Galaxy devices, starting August 2nd.
-It’s almost confirmed that the Galaxy S22 series will be the first lineup to receive the Stable Android 13 upgrade, later this year.
+In early August 2022, Samsung began the Android 13-based One UI 5 Beta program for eligible Galaxy devices and Galaxy S22 series became the first lineup to participate in the Android 13 beta Program.

 You can go ahead with this page in order to learn how to download and install the Android 13-based One UI 5 Beta update on your Samsung smartphone.

 How to sign up for Samsung Android 13 Beta

 Joining Samsung’s One UI Beta program is not a difficult task at all.
 In the near future, you will be able to sign up for the Android 13-based One UI 5 Beta program on your eligible Galaxy device (Galaxy S22, Galaxy Z Fold 3, Galaxy Z Flip 3, and Galaxy S21 series).